Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Experimental Study

-To answer \textbf{RQ1.1}, we used the \textit{page-pass-through rate} (PPTR)\footnote{This metric was originally referred to as the ``\textit{passing rate}''~\cite{LiuCWCHHW23}.}, a metric for GUI testing~\cite{LiuCWCHHW23}, to evaluate the effectiveness of moving the GUI to the next page.
-For \textbf{RQ2}, we also used the PPTR to evaluate the effectiveness of different prompt structures on the 342 testing tasks.
-A UI page is considered to successfully pass through if one of the following conditions is met: (1) a specific element is detected on the page; or (2) another activity is launched.
+We used the \textit{page-pass-through rate} (PPTR)\footnote{This metric was originally referred to as the ``\textit{passing rate}''~\cite{LiuCWCHHW23}.}, a metric for GUI testing~\cite{LiuCWCHHW23}, to evaluate the effectiveness of moving the GUI to the next page.
+A UI page is considered to be a successful pass-through if the following conditions are met: (1) a new specific element is detected on the page; and (2) a previously-displayed element can no longer be detected on the page.
+For attempt-level reporting, we use PPTR@$i$ to denote the cumulative proportion of UI pages that are successfully passed through within the first $i$ attempts.
+We also use $\Delta@i$ to denote the number of pages newly passed at attempt $i$.
+Thus, for page pass-through, $@1=\Delta@1$, $@2 = @1 + \Delta@2$, and $@3 = @2 + \Delta@3$.
+These cumulative metrics are reported for $i\in\{1,2,3\}$, matching the three-attempt setting used in the page-pass-through experiments.
+The token (including input, output, and total tokens) and latency values are reported as the average cost per generation attempt, so these metrics reflect per-attempt overhead, not the cumulative cost.